RetroPie/RetroPie-Docs/docs/Advanced-Configuration.md

 You did the steps in [First Installation](First-Installation), basically everything works, but some things could just run better.
 This tutorial is intended to describe the next steps after a successful installation, to give RetroPie the necessary finishing touches.
-Not all points will fit to your configuration.
+It's a personal view and not all points will fit to your configuration.
 The core components:
 * HDTV and VGA mode
 * Xbox 360 Controller
 * Overclocking